AdnanHodzic/auto-cpufreq/README.md

 <summary>Flakes</summary>
 <br>

 This repo contains a flake that exposes a NixOS Module that manages and offers options for auto-cpufreq.
-To use it, add the flake as an input to your `flake.nix` file, and enable the module
+To use it, add the flake as an input to your `flake.nix` file and enable the module:

 ```nix
 # flake.nix